andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 of coffee to an *experience*.
 I don't know much about coffee but I know about that.

-So that's what brings us here, with another Geisha setup before me.
+So that's what brings us here, with another Geisha setup luxuriating before me.
 Prepared by the grand baristamaster himself (or more precisely some of his minions).

 <figure class="figure container">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/02-oslo_wendelboe_coffee.JPG" alt="Coffee">